 - must not use their position to advocate for or against particular parties, candidates or issues in relation to an election or referendum campaign.

 Important: When participating in any political activity (including through social media), Victorian government school employees must only make a personal public comment if it:

 - is not about government activity they are involved in or connected with as an employee

 - is made clear that any comments relating to Victorian government activities are not official, and that they are speaking only on behalf of themselves

 - does not compromise their ability to do their job in an unbiased manner.

-Important: Partisan or party political materials, including materials that advocate for or against a particular political party, candidate or political issue in relation to an election campaign, must not be distributed, promoted or displayed in a school, other than for educational purposes.
+Important: Partisan or party political materials, including materials that advocate for or against a particular political party, candidate or political issue in relation to an election, including a by-election, or referendum campaign, must not be distributed, promoted or displayed in a school, other than for educational purposes.

 These instructions do not apply to the display of notices or the preparation or distribution of material that relates to government policy in education that is the subject of public debate encouraged by the government or approved by the department.

 Further guidance and support

 The Victorian Public Sector Commission has published specific and detailed guidance to support Victorian public sector employees, including employees involved in political activities, to understand their obligations in the lead-up and during local, state and federal elections at .